 Speaking AngloSaxon

-The best Youtube and podcast recitations of AngloSaxon in general and Cædmon's Hymn in particular demonstrate that this language flows smoothly around linguistic obstacles.
-You should click away from any recitation that sounds like the presenter is thinking about it, working at it, or clearing a bone in their throat.
-Consonants impart meaning, and velarizations, palatals, and glottals emerged as a means to facilitate the flow of phonological sounds, not impede them.
+I want to make a note about various Youtube and podcast recitations of AngloSaxon in general and Cædmon's Hymn in particular: Speech flows smoothly around linguistic obstacles, and should never sound like you're thinking about it, working at it, or clearing a bone in your throat.
+If your recitation sounds overworked and labored, then your rendition still needs more rehearsal.
+Consonants impart meaning, but velarizations, palatals, and glottals emerged as a means to facilitate the flow of phonological sounds, not impede them.
 Listen to how smooth French, German, and Dutch sound today when spoken by a native speaker.
-So it was in the 7th C., and no honest purpose is served when their speech is made to sound primitive.
+So it was in the 7th C., and no honest purpose is served by making their speech sound primitive.
 Cædmon and his adherents were smooth talkers, and their language was musical.

 References and further reading